hkust-okx-zkdex-project/pets26-artifacts/README.md

 ### Experiment 7: RSA Accumulator benchmarks (gnark)

 This experiment benchmarks the RSA accumulators and MultiSwap in golang, the MultiSwap is implemented with gnark.
+Note that this experiment requires a large memory for generating precomputation table for RSA accumualtor.

 ```bash
 ./run_experiment_7_rsa.sh